MarkEWaite/JENKINS-26197/README.md

 * Commit to the branch again and confirm that the change is detected for the branch but the job is not built (git plugin 4.13.0)
 * Install git plugin 4.14.0
 * Commit to the branch again and confirm that the change is detected for the branch and the job is built (git plugin 4.14.0)

+Problem was a missing null check in the GitSCMFileSystem.calculate() method when rev is not null and env is null.
+A little surprising that spotbugs did not detect that null pointer condition.
+Sad that I didn't detect it.